Men’s Health

 At CityIR, we use focused extracorporeal shockwave therapy (ESWT) — the same technology used in peer-reviewed clinical studies.
 Focused shockwaves penetrate to a precise depth, delivering concentrated energy directly to the erectile tissue where it’s needed most.

-• Focused ESWT — Reaches deep tissue (up to 12 cm).
+Reaches deep tissue up to 12 cm.
 Clinically studied for ED.
 Stimulates true angiogenesis and tissue regeneration.
+The type supported by peer-reviewed research.

-• Radial/Acoustic wave — Energy disperses at the surface.
+Energy disperses at the surface.
 Not a true shockwave.
 Limited clinical evidence for ED treatment.
+Originally designed for aesthetic applications.

 When comparing providers, ask what device they use.
 The distinction matters.